exonum/exonum-doc/src/get-started/create-service.md

 ```

 Macro `encoding_struct!` helps to declare a struct and determine bounds of
 evere piece of data.
-If you want to manipulate the data you can add some methods
+We need to change wallet balance, so we add methods to
-to the type:
+the `Wallet` type:

 ```rust
 impl Wallet {